niklasp/ink-docs/versioned_docs/version-v6/faq/faq.md

 ```

 This warning appears when the chain that you are targeting (via the `--url` cli flag)
-does not contain a version of `pallet-contracts` that does support type comparison.
+does not contain a version of `pallet-revive` that does support type comparison.
 Type comparison is a feature that we introduced, it means we check that the environmental
 types of your contract are equivalent to the environmental types of the chain that you are
 targeting.